 If you are new here you will soon discover my love of sourdough.
 Like so many other people, I began my sourdough journey this past summer.
 I had no idea there were so many uses for sourdough besides bread.
-I’ve made pancakes, waffles, tortillas, biscuits, cake, cookies, and so much more!
-Here’s how to get your sourdough starter going.
+I’ve made Pancakes, Waffles, Tortillas, Drop Biscuits, Crackers, Peanut Butter Crepes, and so much more!

 What You’ll Need